 - Tomatoes - Drain.

-- Heat a >5 quart (4.73 liter) Dutch oven over medium-high heat.
+- Heat a >5 quart Dutch oven over medium-high heat.
 Add cooking oil and then onions, celery, peppers, paprika and a dash of salt to heated oil.
 Saute for ~5 minutes.
-Next add in okra, sausage, diced tomatoes, and stock.
+Next add in okra, sausage, diced tomatoes, and broth.
 Cover, bring to a boil, and then simmer for 10 to 15 minutes, until veggies reach the texture you like (I prefer mine still a bit crunchy).

 - Season to taste with salt, pepper, or even some hot sauce!
 Serve over rice and top with green onions.

 I used shrimp instead of sausage to make a pescatarian gumbo.
 While this is a tasty dish, it is not what I grew up on and called gumbo.
 Gumbo has cayenne, paprika, garlic, chili peppers, and file.
 I tried it, but think I will keep using the recipe my grandma taught me.
 As a born and bred southerner, I love my traditional gumbo.0 Helpful

 I added double the diced tomatoes and stock, used a combination of andouille sausage and sweet chicken sausage to reduce the heat (I like the flavors, but not too much head in the stew).
 Also, I added a arrowroot to create a Paleo friendly thickener to make it more stew-like.0 Helpful